onedata/onedata-acceptance/tests/gui/README.md

 **Note:** while `--add-test-domain` and `--update-etc-hosts` are required when setting up environment automatically, it can be problematic due to permissions of `/etc/hosts` file.
+The experimental and **not safe** method is to do `sudo chmod go+w /etc/hosts` locally and share `/etc` directory in docker.
-Please contact our support if problems occur.
+Please contact our support if you have issues with updating `/etc/hosts` for testing.

 **Note:** we recommend using `onedata/acceptance_gui:latest` testing docker image for current version of tests.
 For legacy versions of tests, use image defined in `Makefile`.